sergiopaglialunga/devops/README.md

 # devops
 ## what is devops
-devops is a new culture in IT departments that bridges the gap between the development and the operations teams.
+DevOps is a new culture in IT departments that bridges the gap between the development and the operations teams.
 It allows for faster delivery of software.